JCSDA/jedi-docs/docs/using/building_and_running/building_jedi.rst

     make -j4
     ctest

 In this document we describe Steps 1 through 4, including the various options you have available to you at each step.
-For a description of Step 5, see our page on :doc:`JEDI unit testing <unit_testing>`.
+For a description of Step 5, see our page on :doc:`JEDI unit testing </inside/testing/unit_testing>`.

 You will probably only need to do Step 1 once.
 However, if you are a developer who is making changes to one or more JEDI repositories, you will likely find it useful to execute Steps 2 through 5 multiple times, with progressively increasing frequency.
 For example, if you are working with a single repository, you may only need to do Step 2 once in order to tell ecbuild to compile your local branch.
 And, you'll only need to run :code:`ecbuild` (Step 3) occasionally, when you make changes that affect the directory tree or compilation (for example, adding a file that was not there previously or substantially altering the dependencies).
 By comparison, you will likely execute Steps 4 and 5 frequently as you proceed to make changes and test them.